 Problems with: Table Wizard & Migrate

 Example #1: Check the theme

-Original site (local dev perhaps) shows Default state, when staged to remote shows Overridden.
-Feature contains features_fe fe_block item(s), and features-diff shows a block config with a theme name in it.
+The original site (local dev perhaps) shows Default state when staged to remote shows Overridden.
+The feature contains features_fe fe_block item(s), and features-diff shows a block config with a theme name in it.

 Resolution: Enable and disable core themes to match originating environment: fe_blocks captures block settings per-theme.

 Feature name-spacing is used throughout a feature's files.
 If folder names are changed the feature will remain available and enabled but overridden and unable to revert.